Automattic/woocommerce-payments/readme.txt

 = 2.8.0 - 2021-xx-xx =
 * Add - Use date picker for applicable dispute evidence fields.
+* Fix - Avoid crash when seeing the details of an empty deposit.

 = 2.7.0 - 2021-07-14 =
 * Add - Add a link to the snackbar notice that appears after submitting or saving evidence for a dispute challenge.